Ringed cross: Examples

-Celtic cross
+Celtic crosses in Western Europe

-The Celtic cross is a variant of the ringed cross that emerged in Ireland and Britain in the Early Middle Ages.
+The Celtic cross is a variant of the ringed cross that emerged in France, Ireland and Britain in the Early Middle Ages.
 It is a Latin cross featuring a nimbus surrounding the intersection of the stem and arms.
 The Celtic cross became widespread through the distinctive stone high crosses erected across the islands beginning in the early 8th century; most, but not all, of these monuments take the form of the Celtic cross.
 Scholars debate the origins of the type, but it is related to earlier types of ringed crosses such as the "cosmological cross" used in Ravenna.

-St. John's Cross at Iona, an Irish monastery off the coast of Scotland and a major pilgrimage center, may be the prototype for all other high crosses.
-Most high crosses were made between the 8th and 10th centuries, with a briefer revival occurring in Ireland in the late 11th and 12th centuries.
+Celtic crosses in France

+In France, Celtic crosses (far less in number and age than in the British Isles) are called the croix celtique or croix nimbée ("cross with nimbus").
+They are found mainly in the western part of France: in Brittany, Normandy, Limousin as far as Auvergne in the centre.
+Most of them were made around the 16th century.
+One can be seen on the spire of Orléans Cathedral, in the Loire valley.